 Minna Lacey interviews Tessa Hadley about her new novel Late In The Day.
 Feature photo by Mark Vessey

-There’s a moment in Tessa Hadley’s new novel, Late in the Day, during a phone call between friends, Christine and Lydia, when the story takes an unexpected turn and one character’s world turns upside down.
+There’s a moment in Tessa Hadley’s novel Late in the Day, during a phone call between friends, Christine and Lydia, when the story takes an unexpected turn and one character’s world turns upside down.
 Hadley then freezes the action to step back in time, leaving the reader clinging to the edge of the cliff.
 The delay is skilful, successfully intensifying the vitality and excitement of the writing.
 Although it leaves you aching to know what happens next, it gives you a chance to take a breath and digest the news.
 The flashback also creates a shift in tempo that mirrors the turbulence in the minds of the characters, cleverly echoing the way an emotional shock can trigger a flood of memories, buried secrets or epiphanies about the past.
 As Hadley explains “It’s a classic device, I suppose: hold the reader’s interest in what’s happened, pin their attention to the story, spin out the expectation.
 But perhaps there’s another deeper dynamic too: you want that moment of recognition and change not to feel rushed, inside your narration.
 It’s so significant that it needs room to breathe, for the novel to rearrange itself around this significant news.”

 Late in the Day, Hadley’s seventh novel interweaves moments of psychological insight with unsettling character reversals, flashes of untrammelled desire with troughs of despair, descriptions you want to savour.
 Set in North London, the book centres on the lives of four characters in their fifties who wear fitbits, make frittatas, write poetry and chat about art and books, hovering between locations in Kensal Rise, King’s Cross, Clerkenwell and Gospel Oak.
 However this is not an exploration of middle-class couples running low on conjugal bliss, it’s more about the upheaval that occurs when a group of friends are plunged into crisis after a sudden death among them.
 The central themes of ageing, desire, betrayal and loss are vividly evoked, while Hadley also touches upon issues of identity and belonging with Alex, born in Czechoslovakia, who feels a sense of restlessness in London but is equally disconnected when he returns with his mother to his childhood home in Bratislava.